YQWOH/cafe-employee/api/README.md

 - Pull and run the MySQL image.
 - Automatically create the cafe_manager database if it doesn't exist.
 - Seed the database with initial data (cafés and employees).
+- Wait for the MySQL database to be ready before starting the API using the wait-for-mysql.sh script.

 Access the API
 Once the containers are running, the API will be accessible at: http://localhost:8800